jancarloa0524/java-notes/arrays/1-Arrays-ProjectStem.md

 # Arrays

 ## Arrays are...
 Objects that are used to hold large sets of data.
 They can hold both primitives and class types.
-Howerver, you need to declare the values that they will hold, because they cannot hold different data types in the same array.
+However, you need to declare the values that they will hold, because they cannot hold different data types in the same array.

 ## To declare an array...
 ```java